 kasutera castella bakery

 Eat some delicious history at this tiny bakery.
 In 1543 the first Westerners to arrive in Japan were Portuguese arriving with objects that would change the course of history.
-Missionaries trying to evangelize Japan also brought eating habits that still persist in Japanese gastronomy today, (e.g. Tempura, and confectionery such as an egg yolk, angel hair, called "Fios de Ovos” and Castella.).
-It was the Castella that the Japanese most eagerly adopted into their bakeries, and still today consider a national delicacy.
+Missionaries trying to evangelize Japan also brought eating habits that still persist in Japanese gastronomy today, (e.g. Tempura, and confectionery such as egg yolk, angel hair, called "Fios de Ovos” and Castella.).
+It was the Castella that the Japanese most eagerly adopted into their bakeries, and still, today consider a national delicacy.
 The Japanese love of Castella spread quickly.
 Over time it was modified and adapted to Japanese tastes under the name “KASUTERA”, sold in elegant rectangular boxes.
 In 1571 the city of Nagasaki was founded with the purpose of serving as a commercial port with westerners and limiting exposure to the strong presence of Portuguese influences.
 Countless bakeries dedicated to the making of Castella emerged, and more than four centuries later the most renowned of these bakeries still exist in Nagasaki.

-Today, a gift of Castella in Japan is synonymous with respect and friendship.
+Today, the gift of Castella in Japan is synonymous with respect and friendship.
 It is common in Japanese weddings where bride and groom thank their guests for coming with an offer of KASUTERA.
-Eventually KASUTERA made it’s way back to Portugal by the proprietors at the famous Cafe Castella do Paulo.
+Eventually, KASUTERA made its way back to Portugal by the proprietors at the famous Cafe Castella do Paulo.
 However, in 2015 the cafe closed its doors near Praca do Comercio as the owners relocated to Kyoto.
 In November 2017 KASUTERA has appeared on the streets of Lisbon again thanks to a vibrant young baker of the Cafe Castella do Paulo who was fortunate to have been giving the recipe.
 Try the traditional or green tea versions in this minimalist bakery with a Japanese esthetic.
 Take it home to serve with creme fresh, wild fruits and berries, or gelato.